 In past years, some of Darcy's other awards include an Associated Press Mark Twain award for her ongoing "HOA Hall of Shame" coverage and three Genesis Award nominations for her animal welfare investigations.

-Other Emmys she's won were for her investigation into allegations of deceptive trade practices at the auto repair chain Tire Works; for her story on fire guards who were paid to watch portable school classrooms in case they caught on fire; and for an emotional story chronicling how the death of 58-year-old Jimmy Comito showcased the failure of our valley's medical system to provide critical care.
+Other Emmys she's won were for reports entitled "Foster Care Nightmare," an emotional story of a family ripped apart by the Clark County Foster Care System.
+She won another for her series of "You Paid For It" investigations into school spending.
+Darcy's other Emmys were for her investigation into allegations of deceptive trade practices at the auto repair chain Tire Works; for her story on fire guards who were paid to watch portable school classrooms in case they caught on fire; and for an emotional story chronicling how the death of 58-year-old Jimmy Comito showcased the failure of our valley's medical system to provide critical care.

 She's been investigating Las Vegas for 17 years and her stories have changed lives, laws and taught lessons to those who would do wrong.